 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

 - risk of getting an infection – due to a low number of white blood cells that help fight against infection

 - low levels of red blood cells in your blood (anaemia), this can make you feel weak and tired

 - low levels of platelets – this can increase the risk of bleeding

 - infection such as water infection (urinary tract infection – UTI), deep skin infection (cellulitis) or inflammation of the hair follicles (folliculitis)

 - a different type of skin cancer called squamous cell carcinoma – this is usually removed with surgery

-- dehydration – signs include feeling dizzy, not passing much urine, and dark coloured urine
+- loss of fluid in the body (dehydration) – signs include feeling dizzy, not passing much urine, and dark coloured urine

 - low levels of salts (sodium and phosphate) in your blood